(Written by brother Robert.)

 Square-Enix (Final Fantasy, Dragon Quest): All very demonic games from demonic companies.
 I also note that the company Enix is named after the pagan firebird, Phoenix.

 Super Smash Bros: A popular Nintendo fighting game series that scoops up characters from multiple franchises where players can play as their favorite characters and fight each other, trying to knock the other character off a stage.
 Now they include as playable characters multiple witches and a demonic Square-Enix villain who represents the antichrist.
 This too is supposed to be a kid's game.
+Even the original franchises it pulls from are mostly demonic (but with the outward surface appearance of looking cute/harmless).

 Luigi's Mansion: Super Mario and ghosts.
 Halloween as a kid's game.